italoevan/italoevan/README.md

-### Olá!!
+### Hello!!!

-- 🔭 Atualmente trabalhando com Flutter e desenvolvimento Android
+- 🔭 Currently working with Flutter and Android development.
-- 🌱 Estudando Spring e desenvolvimento backend
+- 🌱 Studying Spring and backend environment.

  <div>
   <a href="https://github.com/italoevan">